FlorisDeVries/stowhaven/doc/ADVANCED_CONFIGURATION.md

 ### Health Checks

-The client provides health check endpoints (when hosted):
+The public health endpoints belong to the API service:

-- `/health`: Overall health
+- `/api/health`: Overall health
-- `/health/ready`: Ready to accept requests
+- `/api/health/ready`: Ready to accept requests
-- `/health/live`: Service is alive
+- `/api/health/alive`: Service is alive

-**Health checks include**:
-- Azure Blob Storage connectivity
-- Dapr state store connectivity
-- Database accessibility
+**Health checks include** configured dependencies such as Azure Blob Storage and Dapr where applicable.
+The backup client itself is a console/Windows-service-style process and does not expose HTTP health endpoints.

 ---